tanjinhung/Nonogram/event_flow.md

       1. Pressing retry button, puts player back to the play area, and unpause the stopwatch.
       2. Pressing exit button, puts player to Level Select.
    2. If user-input solution is correct, stop the stopwatch, show win screen.
-      1. Pressing again button, puts player back to the play area, and go to *usecase 3*.
+      1. Pressing again button, puts player back to the play area, and go to *Usecase 3*.
       2. Pressing exit button, puts player to Level Select.

-### usecase 5 : Creating a Level
+### Usecase 5 : Creating a Level
 ---------------------------------
 **actor**     : player
 **pre-ops**   : press Level Editor